isomerpages/moe-damaipri/_our-school/Homework Policy.md

 <p>be better problem solvers</p>
 </li>
 </ul>
-<p>All the above will result in good study habits and skills as well as improving
+<p>resulting in good study habits and skills as well as improving their attitude
-their attitude towards school.</p>
+towards school.</p>
 <h3>Monitoring of Homework</h3>
 <p>Monitoring of Homework can provide parents with:</p>
 <ul data-tight="true" class="tight">